zaids380/Cowin-public-API-Vaccination-slots-availability/README.md

 # Cowin-public-API-Vaccination-slots-availability

-As the cowin app doesn't notifies for new available slots, this python script can be used to get notification for new posted vaccination slots through mail/sms/whatsapp/telegram, notification part is not done, a simple python code can be used to include notification
+As the cowin app doesn't notifies for new available slots, this python script can be used to get notification for new posted vaccination slots through mail/sms/whatsapp/telegram, notification part is not done, a simple python code can be added to add notification feature